 The Hatch RFK 300 All Leather Cut-Resistant Police Duty Gloves with Kevlar exceeded our expectations.
 These gloves are perfect for police officers that routinely perform pat downs and searches and desire extra protection.
 You never know what you’ll encounter when making a stop because no stop is “routine.”
 These leather gloves are puncture resistant and cut resistant which makes them great police search gloves.

 The Hatch RFK300 police duty gloves are made with premium goatskin leather that’s comfortable and tough.
 The inner-liner is Kevlar to increase cut resistance and to protect your hands while performing your duties.
 The cuff is designed to fit better than other gloves and has a thin band of elastic that won’t get in the way of your watch or coat sleeve.
 These gloves are easy to clean and disinfect after a long day at work.
-You can simply wipe them down with a strong disinfectant to keep yourself healthy after using them.
+You can simply wipe them down with a strong disinfectant to keep yourself healthy after using them which is extremely important for police gloves.

 If you’re looking for a great pair of patrol duty search gloves to protect your hands, the Hatch RFK300 leather gloves probably offer the greatest amount of protection against accidental needle sticks, slashes and pokes.
 They’re great for rubbing your hands across sharp surfaces while performing searches and they’re quite comfortable for those long shifts.